 - Do not use a DPNI scheme where the carer operates PAYE and NIC on their own pay

-The use of a DPNI scheme may disadvantage the carer by affecting their entitlement to the statutory payments, Statutory Sick Pay, Statutory Maternity Pay, Statutory Paternity Pay and Statutory Adoption Pay.
+The use of a DPNI scheme may disadvantage the carer by affecting their entitlement to the statutory payments, Statutory Sick Pay, Statutory Maternity Pay, Statutory Paternity Pay, Statutory Adoption Pay and Statutory Parental Bereavement Pay.

 Where someone engaging a care worker seeks guidance from you because the care worker claims to be self employed